 Instructions

-- Process the red peppers, olive oil, molasses, spices, and salt in a food processor until smooth.
+- Process the red peppers, olive oil, molasses, spices, and salt in a food processor or blender until smooth.

 - Pulse in the nuts and crumbs ~ pulse just enough to combine, but preserve a little texture.